 In the aftermath of the August 2012 verdict by a panel of the jury that awarded Apple $1 billion in damages for copying design and software features, the federal court judge, Lucy Koh, ruled that Samsung can continue to sell their smartphones in the US.

-According to judge Koh, she said that Apple could not conclusively prove that the patent infringement and loss of sales were connected.
-It’s good news for Samsung, not so much for Apple, but she did denied Samsung request for a new trail.
+According to Judge Koh, she said that Apple could not conclusively prove that the patent infringement and loss of sales were connected.
+It’s good news for Samsung, not so much for Apple, but she did deny Samsung’s request for a new trial.

 Judge Lucy Koh wrote “While Apple has presented evidence that design, as a general matter, is important to consumers more broadly, Apple simply has not established a sufficient causal nexus between infringement of its design patents and irreparable harm,” , “Though evidence that Samsung attempted to copy certain Apple features may offer some limited support for Apple’s theory, it does not establish that those features actually drove consumer demand.”
 And probably most important is that the judge understands it’s not all about the company, but consumers as well who have purchased these devices and if a ban were to take place the consumers would definitely be harmed.
 “The public interest does not support removing phones from the market when the infringing components constitute such limited parts of complex, multi-featured products.”

 While we cannot fault the panel of jury for doing their job, wrong or right, they came back with a ruling that they thought was right, but in the end, it is good to know that the judge has common sense and denied Apple’s tasteless way of doing business.
 We are all for enforcement of patents, knowing that somebody had to spend hundreds of hours and possibly years in coming up with something useful for the world, but to limit competition despite Samsung’s willingness to pay is wrong.